j256/dmalloc/README.md

 ## Quick Getting Started

 This section should give you a quick idea on how to get going.
-Basically, you need to do the following things to make use of the library.
-See the documentation for mmore details.
+You need to do the following things to make use of the library.
+See the documentation for more details.

-  1. Downloaded the latest version of the library available from `http://dmalloc.com/'.
+  1. Download the latest version of the library available from http://dmalloc.com/.

   2. Run `./configure` to configure the library.